BMBCh MA(Oxon) MScPH(LSHTM) MFFLM FRCPsych

 We will discuss any diagnosis and explore how it manifests, the practical implications of this, identify needs and strengths, and then agree a treatment plan.
 This will consider a variety of approaches including pharmacological, psychological and lifestyle interventions to help with the key issues, and what the requirements are for follow-up.

-Further roles and training
+My Further roles and training

 As well as my clinical practice I hold (or have held) a number of national and international roles, including:

-I hold a Masters Degree in Public Health (MScPH) awarded by the internationally renowned London School of Hygiene and Tropical Medicine, and am a Member of the Faculty of Forensic and Legal Medicine (MFFLM) at the Royal College of Physicians of London.
+I hold a Masters Degree in Public Health (MScPH) awarded by the internationally reknowned London School of Hygiene and Tropical Medicine, and am a Member of the Faculty of Forensic and Legal Medicine (MFFLM) at the Royal College of Physicians of London.

 I compliment my clinical work through active involvement in the Royal College of Psychiatrists, the UK'S professional and training body for psychiatry, and I hold a number of senior executive committee roles across a number of areas, contributing to policy scrutiny and development, education and training, and equity and diversity matters.